sbancuz/Appunti/Distributed System.md

 - add redundancy
 #### Concurrency

-Managing the access to shared resources must be carefully [[Synchronization|synchronized]]
+Managing the access to shared resources must be carefully [[Distributed synchronization|synchronized]]
 #### Transparency

 A system must hide the fact the everything could change, could have copies or has failed from the end user.
 This is done through [[Replication]].